SPECSMasters/website/README.md

 # Site of the SPECS Club
--Plesase leave comments as you add any work
+<p> Plesase leave comments as you add any work
--You can add anything new that doesn't violet the rules of Master School
+<br>You can add anything new that doesn't violet the rules of Master School</p>